arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/RestLookupByKeys.md

 underlying collection are ignored, and no exception will be thrown for them.

+Equivalent AQL query:

+    FOR doc IN @@collection FILTER doc._key IN @keys RETURN doc

 The body of the response contains a JSON object with a *documents* attribute.
 The *documents* attribute is an array containing the matching documents.
 The order in which matching documents are present